 Mix oil, applesauce, water, sugar, Splenda, zucchini and All-Bran.
 Let sit for 10 minutes to let All-Bran soften.
 Mix in eggs.
 Add flour, baking powder, salt, cinnamon and raisins.
 Mix until just combined.

 Bread will nicely fill a small (8”x 4”) loaf pan.
-To fill a large loaf pan (9” x 5” which seems to be the size sold most often in the US), make 1-1/2 times the recipe and bake for about 45 minutes.
+To fill a large loaf pan (9” x 5” which seems to be the size sold most often in the US), make 1-1/2 times the recipe and bake for about an hour.